Apache Junction, Arizona

-Apache Junction (Western Apache: Hagosgeed) is a city in Pinal and Maricopa County, Arizona, United States.
+Apache Junction (Western Apache: Hagosgeed) is a city in Pinal and Maricopa counties, Arizona, United States.
 As of the 2020 census, the population was 38,499, most of whom lived in Pinal County.
-It is named for the junction of the Apache Trail and Old West Highway.
+It is named for the junction of the Apache Trail and the Old West Highway.
 The area where Apache Junction is located used to be known as Youngberg.
 Superstition Mountain, the westernmost peak of the Superstition Mountains, is to the east.

 History

 The location became a historical landmark.
 It is part of a scenic byway that was opened to the public in 1922 and is currently part of a 120 mi "circle trail" that begins and ends in Apache Junction.
 The O'odham Jeweḍ, Akimel O'odham (Upper Pima), and Hohokam people all have tribal ties to the area.